-Mitral valve regurgitation
+Mitral valve prolapse and regurgitation

 Mitral valve disease includes:

-- Abnormal heart sound (heart murmur)
+- Irregular heart sound (heart murmur)

 - Irregular heartbeat